Table Of Contents

 There are two questions you need to answer before you can make the most of predictive analytics: the how and the when.

-Smart Manufacturing Platforms are the foundation for predictive analytics software.
+Connected workforce platforms are the foundation for predictive analytics software.
 Why?
 Well, these platforms do a few key things:

 Guides your choices: Believe it or not, these platforms can also act as your advisors.
 It’s all about prescriptive analytics, which can predict problems and help to suggest or reveal the best options for a solution.
 Human workers are still necessary to take the recommended actions and feed data into the system to create such prescriptions, but this utilization of artificial intelligence makes employees’ lives that much easier.

 For example, say you have a recurring breakdown of a particular machine on your factory floor, and you want to get better at understanding when it’s going to break down in the future so you can stop that from happening.
 You may think that predictive analytics needs to step in to help give you that insight.
 In many cases, however, the cost of getting the right sensors in place to set up predictive analytics isn’t justified.
-With a Smart Manufacturing Platform, you’re able to unify machine and user data, helping you see what’s happening with your machines and allowing you to react quickly to issues and keep downtime to a minimum for a lower cost.
+With a connected workforce platform, you’re able to unify machine and user data, helping you see what’s happening with your machines and allowing you to react quickly to issues and keep downtime to a minimum for a lower cost.

 Once you’ve put the right solutions in the right places, you’ll have the support and investment you need to scale your solutions even further.
 In the meantime, you’ll be using data analytics in target situations to make tangible improvements, simplify life for your workers, leverage artificial intelligence in effective ways and generally make your plant stronger than ever before.